UKRN-Open-Research/t3-open-code/_episodes/04-workshop-planning.md

 summary: An introduction to the suggested workshop structure and a chance to plan your workshop content.
 questions: # list of questions we are trying to answer
 objectives: # list of learning outcomes
- - Use the workshop structure template to plan your workshop content
+ - Use the resources available to help plan your workshop
 keypoints:  # list of take-home points
- - No homework for busy people
  - We're aiming for practical results!

 is-break:  # whether this episode is a break (has different presentation)